CARSP/ACIP 2026 Conference – Call for Abstracts

 1) Introduction - Call for Abstracts

-The CARSP 2024 Call for Abstracts is now open.
+The CARSP/ACIP 2026 Call for Abstracts is Now Open.
 Authors have two stream choices: Policy and Practice OR Research and Evaluation.
 Abstracts must include the sections outlined in the "Abstract Requirements" below, depending on the stream chosen.
-Abstracts can be on a wide array of road safety topics and, when possible, should relate to the overall conference theme "Safe Mobility: Achieving Vision Zero in Rural and Urban Environments".
+Abstracts can be on a wide array of road safety topics and, when possible, should relate to the overall conference theme "Connecting Paths: Advancing Road Safety for All".
 However, abstracts on other topics will be accepted.
 In addition to stream choice, authors also have the choice of doing a paper and a presentation OR just a presentation (no paper).
 Presentation-only authors have two presentation choices: verbal or poster.
 Those submitting papers must do a verbal presentation.
 Once submitted, all abstracts are reviewed by three peer reviewers who use a set of criteria to judge the abstract for acceptance.
 The final decision is based upon reviewers’ feedback, and if needed by the Technical Program committee.
 After the conference, all papers and slide deck presentations will be available on the CARSP website for download by delegates.
 The conference proceedings, however, will only include the papers which were presented during the conference.

 Awards – starting in 2024, both the Mavis Johnson Traffic Safety Award for best Policy and Practice Stream submission and the Charles H. Miller Award for best Research and Evaluation Stream submission, will be open to those who present but may or may not submit papers.
 For this reason, we are increasing the word limit to 1000 (from 500) for both abstracts, to provide us with more detail with which to judge them.
 These awards are delivered during the Networking and Awards Banquet which takes place at the conference.
 More details on these two awards are available here: Mavis Johnson Traffic Safety Award Charles H. Miller Award.